karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [x] Task 1: Configure firewall rules
   - If you are using a cloud provider like DigitalOcean, you need to configure firewall rules to allow access to the Jenkins web UI.
+  - After creating the droplet, ensure that you have a firewall rule configured to allow inbound traffic on port 22 (SSH) to enable SSH access to the remote server.
-  - Open the DigitalOcean control panel and navigate to the "Networking" section.
+  - After completing the Jenkins installation, open the DigitalOcean control panel and navigate to the "Networking" section.
-  - Click on "Firewalls" and create a new firewall rule/edit an existing one already configured for Jenkins.
+  - Click on "Firewalls" and edit the existing one already configured for Jenkins (you must have created a rule to allow SSH access to the Jenkins server).
   - Allow inbound traffic on port 8080 (or the port you configured for Jenkins).
   - Apply the firewall rule to your remote server.